Retroguru/super-swipebox/README.md

 ### Javascript

 Include jquery and the swipebox script in your head tags or right before your body closing tag.
+If you already using jQuery elsewhere, please remove lines 1 - 3 in the JS file.

 ```html
 <script src="swipebox/swipebox.js"></script>